53. Skip to content

 Taxa Management 16

-By default images of a taxon are harvested from GBIF is they exists.
+By default images of a taxon are harvested from GBIF is they exist.
 In some instances an administrator may want to add images of a taxon themselves.
 To do this:

 • Open Taxon Management